Comprehensive Salary Management Guide: 2026

 French Labor Code

-Electronic Signature Law: Civil Code and eIDAS
+Law on Electronic Signatures: Civil Code and eIDAS

-GDPR and Protection of Salary Data
+GDPR and Protection of Payroll Data

 Cybersecurity and NIS2 Directive